petersamoaa/Tree_based_NN_Error_analysis/README.md

-# Tree-based NN Error Analysis
+# Tree-based NN For Regression Analysis

 This project aims to analyze errors in neural network predictions using tree-based models.
 It is based on the paper **"Analyzing the Behaviour of Tree-Based Neural Networks in Regression Tasks"**, currently in the submission process.
 The goal is to understand and improve the performance of neural networks by leveraging tree-based insights.